MooersLab/writingProgess2023/README.md

 After several hundred calendars have accummulated, Google Calendar becomes very slow.
 I migrated to using a Google Sheet and project IDs to track my time in April 2022.
-I am still using this approach as of Jnaury 2023.
+I am still using this approach as of January 2023.

 The above optional steps that involve generating text will customize the project.
 This customization will help to distinguish one project from related writing projects.